Stroke & Vascular Disorders

 Risk factors.
 There are several risk factors for lipohyalinosis.

 Hypertension.
-In Fisher’s original work, the majority of patients (111/114) examined at autopsy had a clinical history of hypertension, thereby identifying this risk factor as a primary etiology of lacunar infarcts (22).
-Besides the absolute level of blood pressure, important risk factors include persistent nighttime hypertension, high pulse pressure, and abnormal circadian variation, such as a higher magnitude of nocturnal systolic and diastolic blood pressure dip (14).
+In Fisher’s original work, the majority of patients (111/114) examined at autopsy had a clinical history of hypertension, thereby identifying this risk factor as a primary etiology of lacunar infarcts (25), and it is thought to be the most common.
+Besides the absolute level of blood pressure, important risk factors include persistent nighttime hypertension, high pulse pressure, and abnormal circadian variation, such as a higher magnitude of nocturnal systolic and diastolic blood pressure dip (17).

 Other established risk factors.
 Other established risk factors for lipohyalinosis and lacunar infarction include age, excess body weight, ischemic heart disease, transient ischemic attacks, and cigarette smoking.